hallcristobal/tpgz/CONTRIBUTING.md

 # Contributing

-We are grateful for any contributions from the community.<br>
+We are grateful for any contributions from the community.
 Here are some ways you can help the project:

 ## Reporting Issues